 Rule 23.
-(1) Volumetric data that is contained in any report must define the pressure, temperature, and water saturation upon which the data is based.
+(1) Volumetric data that is contained in any report which is filed with the commission shallmust define the pressure, temperature, and water saturation upon which the data is based.

-(2) In addition to reports or records that are required to be filed with the commission pursuant to these rules, a utility shall provide the commission with a current list of the name, title, address, telephone number, and email address of the person who should be contacted in connection with all of the following:

-(a) General management duties.

-(b) Customer complaints that relate to operations.

-(c) Construction, maintenance, operations, and emergencies during office and nonoffice hours for each major operating headquarters.

-(d) Meter tests and repairs.
+- (2) In addition to reports or records that are required to be filed with the commission pursuant to these rules, a utility shall provide the commission with a current list of the name, title, address, and telephone number, and email address of the person who should be contacted in connection with all of the following: - (a) General management duties. - (b) Customer complaints that relate to operations. - (c) Construction, maintenance, operations, and emergencies during office and nonoffice hours for each major operating headquarters. - (d) Meter tests and repairs.